ropensci/MtreeRing/README.md

 #### 4.1 Add tree rings

 After creating the zoomed-in image, you can add a ring by double clicking on the path.

-See this example.
+See this example:

 <img src="https://github.com/jingningshi/test001/blob/master/man/figures/AddRing2.gif" width = 60% height = 60% />